prajakta270694/devops_screening/README.md

 To serve archived data quickly, integrate Azure CDN with Blob Storage.
 Frequently accessed archived records are cached, ensuring retrieval in seconds without repeated storage reads.

 I have used ChatGPT to correct my solution from all the perspective.
-Given below conversation link for the reference : https://chatgpt.com/share/688b546c-19f0-8003-91ec-896f33c2247c
+Given below is the conversation link for the reference : https://chatgpt.com/share/688b546c-19f0-8003-91ec-896f33c2247c